coolbrett/espn-fantasy-basketball-discord-bot/README.md

  -----------
 This Discord bot is built with the pycord library and an espn-api specifically for ESPN fantasy sports

-The goal is to build this bot so that it can handle all Discord servers that is invited to with a single instance of itself
+The goal is to build this bot so that it can handle all Discord servers that it is invited to with a single instance of itself

 PROCESS
 -------